odriverobotics/ODrive/GUI/README.md

 # odrive_gui

-Flask (python 3) backend with Vue.js frontend, packaged with Electron.
-Windows and Linux binaries can be found under the [Releases](https://github.com/PAJohnson/odrive_gui/releases) page.

 Python requirements: `pip install flask flask-socketio flask-cors odrive`

 If the default odrive python package is not desired, the path to the modules can be passed as command line arguments.